 Kingsville is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 25,482 people and five constituent neighborhoods, Kingsville is the 107th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kingsville is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Kingsville who work in office and administrative support (11.06%), management occupations (9.28%), and sales jobs (8.71%).
+Kingsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kingsville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Kingsville who work in office and administrative support (11.59%), management occupations (9.64%), and teaching (9.57%).

-Kingsville is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Kingsville enrolled in college, Kingsville has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Kingsville is a college town.
+There are a lot of students in Kingsville attending college, and as a result Kingsville provides a number of services, amenities and opportunities geared to the needs and activities of students.

 One of the nice things about Kingsville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Kingsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kingsville doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Kingsville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.